specstoryai/badges/README.md

 - **Calendar view** with:
   - Green backgrounds and checkmarks for active days
   - Gray backgrounds and red X's for inactive days
-  - Day numbers and prompt counts
+  - Day numbers plus prompt and commit counts
   - Month/year title with repository name
+  - Dynamic height adjustment for months requiring 6 weeks
 - **Smart date labeling** that adapts to data density:
   - All dates shown for ≤7 days
   - Progressive reduction for larger datasets